burakhayirli/DotNetCore-Mongo-RabbitMQ-ContactsGuide-Microservices-Project/README.md

 - FluentValidation
 - ClosedXML
 - RabbitMQ
+- Moq
+- FakeItEasy
+- FluentAssertions
+-
 - Swashbuckle.AspNetCore (Used for Swagger UI)

 ## Todos

-- [ ] Prepare xUnit or nUnit Tests
-- [ ] Implement Moq Framework for Unit Tests
 - [ ] Implement one of IdentityApi, IdentityServer or Manual JWT Handler (No need for this project)
-- [ ] Prepare dockerfiles and docker-compose.yml files For Each Microservices
 - [ ] Modify README.md
 - [ ] Do not be lazy!
 Work hard!
 - [ ] Do not forget read book!